-Material arrangements for the session are described in the INF.1 document to be made available in due course in the Information Documents section of this website.
+Material arrangements for the session are described in the INF.
+1(1) document available in the Information Documents section of this website.

 Only holders of badges issued by the Conference Registration and Information Desk will be admitted to meetings.
 All badges are strictly personal and non-transferable.